Skip to content

 Where We Are

-In this article, we established a basic cognitive framework for lock-free programming: lock-free and wait-free are not the same thing (the former guarantees the system as a whole moves forward, while the latter guarantees every thread moves forward).
+In this article, we established the basic cognitive framework for lock-free programming: lock-free and wait-free are not the same thing (the former guarantees the system as a whole moves forward, the latter guarantees every thread moves forward).
 The CAS loop is the core building block of lock-free algorithms ("optimistic concurrency"—retry on conflict).
-The lock-free stack is the most classic introductory case, but it already exposes the two core challenges of the ABA problem and memory reclamation.
-Tagged pointers solve the ABA problem using version numbers, and Hazard Pointers provide more universal memory protection, but both have their own performance costs and implementation complexity.
-Finally, we discussed when to use lock-free and when not to—this engineering judgment is more important than knowing how to write lock-free code itself.
+The lock-free stack is the most classic introductory case but has already exposed the two core problems of ABA and memory reclamation.
+Tagged pointer solves the ABA problem with version numbers, and Hazard Pointer provides more general memory protection, but both have their own performance costs and implementation complexity.
+Finally, we discussed when to use lock-free and when not to—this engineering judgment is more important than the ability to write lock-free code itself.

-But the lock-free stack we implemented in this article is just a starting point.
+But the lock-free stack implemented in this article is just a starting point.
 In the next article, we will face more practical data structures: SPSC and MPMC queues.
-Because SPSC queues have only one producer and one consumer, they don't need CAS loops.
-Their implementation is concise and their performance is extremely high, making them a common choice in embedded and network programming.
-MPMC queues need to handle competition among multiple producers and multiple consumers, adding another level of complexity.
-We will use a complete benchmark to compare the performance differences between lock-free and mutex versions—let the data speak, not guesses.
+Because the SPSC queue has only one producer and one consumer, it doesn't need a CAS loop, has a concise implementation, and extremely high performance, making it a common choice in embedded and network programming.
+MPMC queues need to handle competition from multiple producers and consumers, adding another layer of complexity.
+We will use a complete benchmark to compare the performance differences between lock-free and mutex versions—let the data do the talking, not guesses.

 Exercises